het-tanis/prolug-labs/Ansible-Labs/08-Ansible-Playbook-Jinja-Reporting/step1/text.md

 ### Lab Activities
 Verify your hosts file

-Create a deploy playbook called /root/template.yml to check the uptime of all servers and report back unreachable servers and servers that have been up longer than a day to /root/report.txt on the server of execution.
+Create a deploy playbook called /root/template.yml to check the uptime of all servers.

+Report back unreachable servers and servers that have been up longer than a day to /root/report.txt on the server of execution.
 <br>

 <details>